TarangKhanna/LeapArm/README.md

 LeapArm
 =======
-The goal of this project was to understand how to use the leap motion sensor with the arduino and robotic arm I had lying around.
+The goal of this project was to understand how to use the leap motion sensor with the arduino and robotic arm.
 I use the Arduino mega for controlling the servos on the robotic arm.

+Used in the design and technology lab of YCIS currently to teach about different ways of robotic interactions.

-The code consists of two parts- processing IDE and arduino IDE.
+The code consists of two parts, processing IDE and arduino IDE.
 Parts used:

 1)Leap motion sensor